 A report may be accompanied by a request for (1) supportive or interim measures; (2) no further action; (3) a request to initiate an informal resolution process; and/or (4) the initiation of the formal complaint process.
 A person who has experienced sexual misconduct under this policy, or a person who witnesses sexual misconduct under this policy, has the right to simultaneously file a complaint with ATC and to pursue a criminal complaint with law enforcement.
 Victims and witnesses of sexual misconduct have the right to be assisted by ATC in notifying law enforcement authorities of sexual misconduct or they can decline to notify such authorities.
 ATC may, however, have a statutory reporting obligation when it becomes aware of certain factual allegations.
 Parties may also have options to file civil actions in court or with administrative agencies.

 In many instances, an informal discussion may be useful in resolving concerns about allegations of discrimination prohibited by Title IX.
 Complainants who wish to resolve their concerns informally should bring them to the attention of the Title IX Coordinator.
-The Title IX Coordinator will consult with the School Director and/or the Assistant Director of Career and Student Services, if necessary, before conducting an initial investigation of the situation (including the reporting party’s desired course of action, and the necessity for any supportive or interim measures to protect the safety of the complainant or the community).
+The Title IX Coordinator will consult with the School Director, if necessary, before conducting an initial investigation of the situation (including the reporting party’s desired course of action, and the necessity for any supportive or interim measures to protect the safety of the complainant or the community).
 The goal is to eliminate any hostile environment.

 ATC will conduct a preliminary inquiry to determine if the allegations, if true, would rise to the level of a violation of ATC policy.
 The possible next steps include the following: (1) A decision to close the case when insufficient evidence exists to move forward or because the allegation, even if proven, would not violate ATC’s policy; (2) Informal Action (see below); or (3) Formal Resolution (see below).